justinjakowski/caf-samples/contoso-migration-overview.md

 **Article** | **Details**
 --- | ---
-[Migrate DevTest to Azure IaaS](https://github.com/deltadan/caf-samples/blob/master/dt-to-iaas.md) | In this example Contoso moves their DevTest workloads to Azure IaaS.
+[Migrate DevTest to Azure IaaS](https://github.com/deltadan/caf-samples/blob/master/dt-to-iaas.md) | This article demonstrates how the Contoso rehosts their DevTest environment for two applications running on VMware VMs, by migrating to Azure VMs.
 [Migrating to Azure DevTest Labs](https://github.com/deltadan/caf-samples/blob/master/dt-to-labs.md)  | This article discusses how Contoso moves their DevTest workloads to Azure using DevTest Labs.

 ### ASP.NET, PHP web apps